Museum of the Moon

-From 2 March–28 April 2019, in the 50th anniversary year of the first man to walk on the moon, the Museum of the Moon will be displayed at The Collection.
-The work will be accompanied by an exciting and lively programme of events, including Late Night multi-arts experiences, afternoon film screenings related to the theme of the Moon and space exploration and new performances and art commissions.
+From 2 March–28 April, in the 50th anniversary year of the first man to walk on the moon, Museum of the Moon will be displayed at The Collection.
+The work will be accompanied by an exciting and lively programme of events, including late night multi-arts experiences, afternoon film screenings related to the theme of the moon and space exploration along with new performances and art commissions.

 Image credit: Museum of the Moon (detail) (1) © Luke Jerram